The Hot Springs

 Water is piped from the holding tanks into the spa building, where all of the water supplied to the soaking tubs is mineral water.
 Our steam room is also supplied by the hot mineral water in its natural state, just as it comes out of the ground.

 The mineral water contains numerous sulfate minerals that are derived from the weathering of sulfides deposited from the hot water.
 Some of these minerals are extremely rare.
 One type found here has been hitherto known only in Chile in South America, while another is a borax mineral not known before in the United States.
-Some of the minerals includ silica, antinomious anhydride, phosphoric anhydride, magnesium, soda, lithium, and potassium.
+Some of the minerals include silica, antinomious anhydride, phosphoric anhydride, magnesium, soda, lithia, and potassium.